-Arts for LA announced the Laura Zucker Fellowship for Policy and Research in June 2017, the first ever fellowship for individuals to effect change at the regional level focused on arts and cultural policy development/reform/implementation in Los Angeles County and the accompanying research necessary to inform such policies.
+Named in honor of Laura Zucker on the occasion of her retirement from her 25-year tenure as Executive Director of the Los Angeles County Arts Commission, the Laura Zucker Fellowship for Policy and Research is the first ever fellowship for individuals to effect change at the regional level focused on arts and cultural policy development, reform and implementation in Los Angeles County and the accompanying research necessary to inform such policies.

 This program is currently on pause.
 If you are seeking resources for a current project or have questions, please be sure to sign up for our newsletter or email [email protected] to stay up to date!